-Wood harvested from old growth or semi-natural forests being converted to plantations or non-forest use; Wood from forests were genetically modified trees are planted; Wood in which there was a violation of the ILO Declarations on fundamental principle and rights at work.
+- Illegally harvest wood; - Wood harvested in violation of traditional and civil rights; - Wood harvested from forests where high conservation values are threatened by management activities; - Wood harvested from old growth or semi-natural forests being converted to plantations or non-forest use; - Wood from forests were genetically modified trees are planted; - Wood in which there was a violation of the ILO Declarations on fundamental principle and rights at work.

 Enviva requires all suppliers to sign a Master Wood Supply Agreement.
 Master Wood Purchase Agreements contain recital requiring the supplier to agree to abide by Enviva's legal and sustainability commitments including a provision to allow Enviva to periodically audit suppliers to ensure conformance.
 Enviva will only purchase feedstocks from suppliers who it has an established business relationship and a signed agreement.
 ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment contains the work done to determine if poor work conditions exist the supply area.
 This document uses many if the same sources as the FSC US CWNRA.
 Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment is reviewed annually to ensure Enviva is aware of changes in the supply base area.
 As with the FSC US CWNRA the review determine laws and enforcement does exist to prevent occurrences of poor work conditions in the supply base area.
 Findings are incorporated into Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment and revisions to the Master Wood Purchase Agreement.
 Conclusion Analysis of Enviva's sourcing practices confirms the existence of appropriate laws and regulations ensuring worker health and safety.
 Means of Verification a.
 Preamble citations b.
 FSC US CWNRA c.
 ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment d.
 ENV-SFIS-01 Certified Sourcing Implementation Manual e.
 Enviva Employee Handbook f.
 Master Wood Purchase Agreement g.
 United State Department of Labor Occupational Safety and Health h.
-World Bank Worldwide Governance Indicators Evidence Reviewed All means of verification reviewed Risk Rating X Low Risk
+World Bank Governance Index Evidence Reviewed All means of verification reviewed Risk Rating X Low Risk ☐ Specified Risk ☐ Unspecified Risk at RA